-- He exhibits significant fear or anxiety about social situations in which he may be scrutinized by others.
-For example, he may be anxious about negative evaluations when conversing, meeting new people, eating or drinking, or performing in front of others.
+- The individual exhibits significant fear or anxiety about being scrutinized by others in one or more social situations.
+For example, he/she may be anxious about negative evaluations when conversing, meeting new people, eating or drinking, or performing in front of others.

-- She is afraid that she will act in a way or show anxiety symptoms that will be negatively evaluated.
-She fears humiliation, embarrassment, and potential rejection.
+- The individual is afraid of negative evaluation by others due to acting in a certain way or showing anxiety symptoms.
+The person fears humiliation, embarrassment, and potential rejection.

 - Social situations almost always provoke fear and anxiety.

-- They avoid or endure social situations with intense fear or anxiety.
+- Sufferers avoid social situations are or endured them with intense fear or anxiety.

 - This fear or anxiety is out of proportion to the actual threat posed by the social situation.

 - The fear and anxiety cause significant distress that interferes with the person’s quality of life.
-This may include their job and other activities of daily life.
+Areas of impairment may include their job and other activities of daily living.

-It has been my experience that social phobia significantly impedes an individual’s potential and growth.
-These are individuals who are often very intelligent, talented, and creative.
-Please contact me if you suspect you or someone you care about has Social Anxiety Disorder in the areas surrounding Philadelphia, Montgomery County, and the Main Line.
+It has been my experience that having social anxiety disorder significantly impedes an individual’s potential and growth.
+SAD sufferers are individuals who are often very intelligent, talented, and creative.
+It can be difficult to take your first step toward treatment.
+Making a call to ask question may be a good place to start.
+Our treatment center is near you providing empirically based treatment for SAD.
+Feel free to contact me if you suspect you or someone you care about has Social Anxiety Disorder.
+MSAM provides services to Philadelphia and areas surrounding Philadelphia including Montgomery County, Delaware County and the Main Line.